mathieutu/laravel-pdflayer/README.md

 ### License and thanks

-This PDFLayer Bridge for Laravel is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This PDFLayer Bridge for Laravel is an open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT).

+The developer is not affiliated in any way with the [pdflayer.com](https://pdflayer.com) service.

-This readme and some methods of the `PDF` class are adapted from the [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf) package thanks to him for his job.
+This Readme and some methods of the `PDF` class are adapted from the [barryvdh/laravel-dompdf](https://github.com/barryvdh/laravel-dompdf) package.
+Thanks to him for his job.

 This package was originally written for a project by [Neoxia](http://neoxia.com/), a web dev company in Paris, which works a lot with Laravel, and with love!
 We're hiring, contact us!